 top of page

-Leadership: Why culture still and always will, eat strategy for breakfast.
+Why culture still and always will, eat strategy for breakfast.

 The ‘culture equation’ can be solved in two simple steps.
-But first, what are the three key reasons why culture still eats strategy for breakfast?
+But first, what are three key reasons why culture still eats strategy for breakfast?

 Reason 2: Organisations are complex.

-Often organisations have matrix structures and teams deal with complex situations and challenges that can take effort and time to solve.
+Often organisations have matrix structures; people and teams deal with complex situations and challenges that can take effort and time to solve.
 Due to this complexity, a strong and positive culture will ensure that your team operates and behaves in a way that is aligned with your organisational values and ways of working.
 This is important because when they’re deep in the swamp and not sure how to get out, they choose the best path.
 The path that squarely lines up with your norms of behaviour and values.

 A simple example of this in action is that if you have a supportive culture, and one of your values is collaboration, then when the sh#t hits the fan for one of your team members, the expectation is that rather than going solo to try and fix the problem they reach out for help.

-Reason 3: Relationships are everything.
+Reason 3: Relationships are critical to improve performance.

 Business is all about relationships.
 And in a relationship the more connected you feel to each other, the more you enjoy being in the relationship.
 The more you enjoy your work relationships, the more you enjoy work (duh).
 The more you enjoy work, the better work you do.
 The better work you do, the better results you get!